indiser/DSA-Placement-Prep/Readme.md

 6. **Focus on patterns** - Recognize similar problem types
 7. **Mock interviews** - Practice explaining solutions verbally

+## 🤝 Contributing

+This is an active learning project.
+Contributions are welcome:
+- Add missing solutions
+- Optimize existing implementations
+- Add more test cases
+- Improve documentation
+- Fix bugs or typos

 ## 📄 License

 This repository is for educational purposes.
 Problems are sourced from LeetCode, GeeksforGeeks, and other competitive programming platforms.

-## 🤝 Contributing

-Feel free to:
-- Add optimized solutions
-- Improve existing implementations
-- Add more test cases
-- Fix bugs or improve documentation

 ## 📞 Support